Dylan-Kline/Automated-Selenium-Shopping/README.md

 # Web Automation for Keycap Shopping

-This Python-based project uses Selenium WebDriver to automatically navigate to a particular keycap selling website, checks for the availability of specified keycaps, and adds them to the cart.
+This Python-based project uses Selenium WebDriver to automatically navigate to the Cannonkeys website, checks for the availability of specified keycaps, and adds them to the cart.

 ## Background